s4t7/tailwings/README.md

 to work as a 'personal VPN' service, that can be deployed using Fly.io or other container hosting platforms.

-This is a fork of [patte/fly-tailscale-exit](https://github.com/patte/fly-tailscale-exit/) with some minor fixes and additions, like Squid and Dante to acts as proxies.
+This is a fork of [spotsnel/tailscale-tailwings](https://github.com/spotsnel/tailscale-tailwings) with Headscale support.

 Usage